Elgar Encyclopedia of Human Rights (Binder et al. eds., 2022)

 The Human Rights Council is an inter-governmental body within the United Nations system made up of 47 States responsible for the promotion and protection of all human rights around the globe.
-The Council has the ability to discuss all thematic human rights issues and situations that require its attention throughout the year.
-The website of the Council provides information on its meetings, recent actions, statements, and more.
+The Council conducts universal periodic reviews of all U.N. member states and has human rights experts with mandates to report and advise on human rights issues from a thematic or country-specific perspective.

 Human Rights Treaty Bodies

 Human rights treaty bodies are committees of experts charged with monitoring the implementation of the United Nations human rights treaties, such as the Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Rights of the Child.
 Each committee has its own website.
 [Delete the bulleted list that is currently under Human Rights Treaty Bodies.